KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_iridescence/README.md

 <figcaption><em>Comparison of different iridescence IOR values for a thin-film thickness range between 200 nm (bottom) and 800 nm (top) on a dielectric base material with IOR value of 1.5.</em></figcaption>
 </figure>

-The iridescence effect is modeled via a microfacet BRDF with a modified Fresnel reflectance term that accounts for inter-reflections as shown in [Laurent Belcour and Pascal Barla (2017)](https://belcour.github.io/blog/research/publication/2017/05/01/brdf-thin-film.html).
+The iridescence effect is modeled via a microfacet BRDF with a modified Fresnel reflectance term that accounts for inter-reflections as shown in the paper from [Belcour/Barla](#theory-documentation-and-implementations).

 ## Iridescence BRDF